samvanderzwan/WarmingUpDocumentation/software/MPC/index.rst

 Control (MPC) under the hood.
 MPC is an optimization approach that considers operational aspects over a time horizon.
-These workflows are briefly described below, whereas more background information on the algorithms used can be found here: xxx
+These workflows are briefly described below, whereas more background information on the algorithms used can be found here: :ref:`mpc_background`

 |image0|